zhonyu555/PrusaSlicer/README.md

 * Add an [issue](https://github.com/prusa3d/PrusaSlicer/issues) to the github tracker if it isn't already present.
 * Look at [issues labeled "volunteer needed"](https://github.com/prusa3d/PrusaSlicer/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+label%3A%22volunteer+needed%22)

-### What's PrusaSlicer license?
+### What's SliCR-3D V2 license?

-PrusaSlicer is licensed under the _GNU Affero General Public License, version 3_.
+SliCR-3D V2 is licensed under the _GNU Affero General Public License, version 3_.
-The PrusaSlicer is originally based on Slic3r by Alessandro Ranellucci.
+The SliCR-3D V2 is originally based on PrusaSlicer (which is based on Slic3r by Alessandro Ranellucci).

-### How can I use PrusaSlicer from the command line?
+### How can I use SliCR-3D V2 from the command line?

 Please refer to the [Command Line Interface](https://github.com/prusa3d/PrusaSlicer/wiki/Command-Line-Interface) wiki page.